lucsande/delivery-center-parser/README.md

 # DeliveryCenterParser

-This is a small Rails API project, with just a single endpoint: 'POST /api/v1/orders'.
+This is a small Rails API project, with just a single endpoint: `POST /api/v1/orders`.

 It receives a JSON with data about an order from a fictional Marketplace, parses it so it is compatible with a fictional Delivery Center API, validates if all required fields are present and then send the parsed order to the Delivery Center API; When order requests can't be processed, error logs are generated and stored in the DB, allowing further monitoring and debugging.

 You can test the application by running `rails s` in your terminal and then use Postman or similar services to make requests to 'http://localhost:3000/api/v1/orders'.
-Make sure you make your request has header 'Content-Type: application/json' and has the following payload as its body:
+Make sure your requests have the header 'Content-Type: application/json' and that its body is in the following format:

 ```json
 {